From We Care Neighborhood Sunday, November 13, 2016

 This is a lay-led ministry team that ensures that Cedar Lane members connect with one another and receive practical support in times of crisis.
 The Cedar Lane membership area is divided into "neighborhoods," designated by a number.
 (Cedar Lane members can find their neighborhood number on their nametags.)
 Each neighborhood has a chairperson (or co-chairs) that coordinate(s) care in their area.
 When Cedar Lane members have short-term needs for support - food delivered in the event of a family death, rides to doctors' appointments - the Chair contacts the neighbors in their neighborhood and makes sure that the needs are met.
 You may find out your neighborhood through the on-line map below.
 To learn more about the We Care ministry, please review this brochure.

 In a large congregation like Cedar Lane, members often need to find support, connection and meaning through small groups.
 While small groups in general offer supportive environments (Soul Matters, Adult Programs, etc.,) some small groups have more of a pastoral focus.
-For example, Cedar Lane supports a Grief Recovery Group, a group for those dealing with divorce, death, loss of career, loss of health, etc. Review the current Adult Programs class listing to find a small group to join.

 Through prayer we name – with the subject's permission – the personal matters of our friends and members: births, deaths, illnesses, accomplishments.
 Pastoral prayer is also a time to acknowledge national or global events outside of our walls that give us pause.
 If you want to have you or a loved one named in prayer, please connect with the person leading the worship service before Sunday morning.